Southern Nevada Supplemental Airport

-Map of Southern Nevada Supplemental Airport in Clark County, Nevada.

 Southern Nevada Supplemental Airport (SNSA), previously known as Ivanpah Valley Airport, is a new commercial airport in development by the Clark County Department of Aviation (CCDOA), located along Interstate 15 (I-15) between the towns of Jean and Primm in Clark County, Nevada, approximately 23 mi south of the Las Vegas Strip.

 Overview

 The airport is intended to provide long-term aviation capacity for the Las Vegas metropolitan area, primarily serving domestic, international, charter, and cargo flights.
 The new airport site covers an area of 6000 acre and an additional 17000 acre of land that are set aside as a compatibility buffer, making the new airport site over 23000 acre, or about 36 square miles.

 The new Southern Nevada Supplemental Airport (SNSA) will become the second international airport serving the Southern Nevada region, complementing the existing Harry Reid International Airport (LAS).
 LAS, which is currently landlocked and unable to expand significantly, has experienced substantial growth in passenger volume in recent years.
 This surge reflects Las Vegas's continued rise as a premier destination for leisure travel, conventions, professional sports, and an expanding business sector.
 As a result of this sustained growth, Harry Reid International Airport has become the sixth busiest airport in the United States.

 Clark County Department of Aviation officials are expecting Harry Reid International Airport (LAS) to reach its full capacity of 63 million passengers annually by 2030.